bsoelch/ConcatLang/Readme.md

 ### IO
 - `print` removes and prints the top value on the stack
-- `printf` removes the top value and uses it as a format-string for printing, consuming one element for each element used in the format string
 - `println` like `print` but adds a new-line add the end

-(there will be more IO operations)
+- `printf` (can be included with `printf include`) removes the top value and uses it as a format-string for printing, consuming one element for each element used in the format string

+[//]: # (TODO streams)

 ### Operators
 Operators are evaluated in postfix notation